List of Iron Chef America episodes: Season 13: 2018

 As an additional requirement, at least one ingredient or element of each dish was required to be grilled.

+Michael Laiskonis, who lost to Batali in battle Chocolate and Coconut in Season 1, served as a sous chef for Garces in this battle.

 Win–loss records

 The winning percentage for Iron Chefs participating on Iron Chef America is an average.
 The win/loss data is based solely on the performance of the participant as an Iron Chef in Iron Chef America: The Series and the Battle of the Masters but does not include the results from Iron Chef Showdown.